HAN767/XwinTox/README.md

 another thread of that latter binary. *XwinTox* is the user interface side; *Toxaemia* is the service that communicates with Tox.

-The process-level seperation of libToxCore communication from communique processing and user interface implementation has not yet been actualised.
-In its stead the libToxCore communication occurs within a seperate thread.

 XwinTox and Toxaemia are free software; XwinTox is available under the Peer Production Licence (see CPYRIGHT) and Toxaemia (in this context referring to all code found within the toxaemia_src folder) may be used under the provisions of